couchbase-examples/ruby-couchbase-orm-quickstart/docusaurus/docs/tutorial-ruby-couchbase-orm/16-api-reference.md

 ## 16.7.
 CouchbaseOrm::NestedDocument

-`CouchbaseOrm::NestedDocument` represents an embedded document within a parent document.
+`CouchbaseOrm::NestedDocument` represents an nested document within a parent document.

 - `attribute(name, type, options = {})`: Defines an attribute for the nested document.
 - `validate`: Validates the nested document's attributes.